openlibhums/memory-alpha/content/support/accessibility/displaying_accessibilty_information.md

-title: Displaying Custom Accessibility Information
+title: Displaying custom accessibility information
-# Displaying Custom Accessibility Information
+# Displaying custom accessibility information
 ## Introduction
 Janeway 1.9 introduced an **Accessibility** page linked from the footer.
 By default, this only shows the platform accessibility information,